marinavannucci/snbvbs/README.md

 # Scalable Bayesian Variable Selection for Negative Binomial Regression Models

 ## Introduction
 We focus on Bayesian variable selection methods for regression models for count data, and specifically on the negative binomial  linear regression model.
 We first formulate a Bayesian hierarchical model with a variable selection *spike-and-slab* prior.
-For posterior inference, we review standard MCMC methods and also investigate a computationally more efficient approach using variational inference.
+For posterior inference, we review standard MCMC methods and investigate a computationally more efficient approach using variational inference.
+We also compare performance of the spike-and-slab prior versus an adaptive shrinkage prior such as the horseshoe prior.

 The negative binomial regression is specified as the following given